 T-1, or ASTM A514 is a high strength steel which is quenched and tempered to provide yield strengths of over 100,000psi (over 690MPa).
 The name “T-1” is a trademark of Arcelor Mittal and not an ASTM, AISI or part of other organization’s standard numbering system.
 ASTM A514 is primarily used as a structural steel and also used for pressure vessels designated as ASTM A517.
 The Procedure Handbook for Arc Welding groups A514 and A517 under the same category (Category D) and recommends the exact same processes and procedures.

-Welding quenched and tempered steels such as T-1 (ASTM A514) can be challenging due its high strength and hardenability.
+Welding quenched and tempered steels such as T-1 (ASTM A514) can be challenging due their high strength and hardenability.
 If proper procedures are not followed you can end up with high hardness in the heat affected zone (HAZ).
 This can lead to premature or even immediate failure.

 T1 steels (ASTM A514) have good weldability when proper procedures are followed.
 The four key elements in successfully welding T1 steel are: